codetheweb/Pigeon/README.md

 - Blazing fast
 - All around awesomeness!

 **NOTE: Please use a UPS**.
 Without one your single board computer may shut down with the incorrect status or become corrupted.
-Tips on a UPS can be found on the [Wiki](https://github.com/codetheweb/Pigeon/wiki).
+Tips on using a UPS can be found on the [Wiki](https://github.com/codetheweb/Pigeon/wiki/UPS).

 ## Q&A
 #### Why PHP?